 Eirikur Bergmann is Professor of Politics at Bifrost University in Iceland.
 Author of eight academic books and numerous journal articles he writes mainly on Nationalism, Populism, Conspiracy Theories, European Integration, Icelandic Politics and on Participatory Democracy.
 Bergmann is also author of three novels published in Icelandic.

 Much of his work, which has mostly been published in English and Icelandic – a few also in German, French and Russian – is found under the links above.
-Below you find selection of latest publications.
+A selection of latest publications is listed here below:

 Full Curriculum Vitae (.pdf file)

 - Bergmann, E. (2021).
 El proceso constituyente de Islandia (2009-2013).
 Lecciones y aprendizajes.
 Platforma Contexto.
 Chile.